-One of two foundational courses required for preparation for advanced coursework.
-Includes an introduction to plant and animal biology (including taxonomy), animal behavior, ecology, and principles of evolutionary theory.
+One of two foundational courses required for preparation for advanced coursework in the major and minor.
+Includes an introduction to plant and animal biology (including taxonomy), animal behavior, ecology and principles of evolutionary theory.
 Three lecture hours, three laboratory hours each week.
-BIOL 151 and/or BIOL 152 are prerequisites for major level courses above 200.
-Lab Science or 2nd science.
+BIOL 151 and/or BIOL 152 are prerequisites for major-level courses above 200.
 Liberal Arts.